appfruits/buildroot-boards/README.md

 * acqua (Acqua A5 from acmesystems.it)

+## Important Info
+Building the AT91 Bootstrap (boot.bin) file is currently broken.
+See Issue #2 for details.
+Until we have fixed that please follow Acmesystems tutorial "Compiling AT91Bootstrap 3.7" that you can find here: http://www.acmesystems.it/compile_at91bootstrap.
+Follow the instructions below, but instead of the Buildroot boot.bin copy the boot.bin from the tutorial on your SD and everything should be working fine.

 ## Install

 In a linux terminal shell navigate to a folder where you want buildroot installed, i.e.